Top Hotjar Alternatives & Competitors based on 274 Reviews

 Crazy Egg

-- Key Features: Heatmaps, session recordings, A/B testing, user segmentation.
+- Key Features: Heatmaps, scroll maps, user session recordings, A/B testing, insights dashboard.

 -